dhjohn0/summit-files/README.md

 ```

 ##Example Server
-There is an example server included at ./server.js
+There is an example server included at `./examples/json/`, which can be launched with the `server.js` in the same folder